Home

 The kitchen just gets too much abuse and really should be designed first for function, then aesthetics.

-You don't want to always be hassling with repairing etch marks even if it is relatively easy to do on polished marble using the Marble Polish / Etch Remover.
+You don't want to always be hassling with repairing etch marks even if it is relatively easy to do on polished marble using the ETCH REMOVER / Marble Polishing Paste.

 You have 1000s of beautiful granites to choose from that require very little (if any) maintenance beyond routine cleaning.